Enable or disable automatic Google Chrome Live Caption on macOS

 Google has included the Live Caption transcription feature in version 89 of its Chrome browser for desktops.
-Live Captions uses machine learning to create a real-time transcription for videos or audio played through the browser, which can make online media more accessible for members of the Deaf community and other people with hearing loss.
-In this article, you will learn how to enable or disable automatic Live Caption on macOS through Chrome.
+In this article, you will learn how to enable or disable automatic Google Chrome Live Caption on Mac.
 Please see How to use SysInternals Live Tools, how to set a browser as default in Windows, and learn about the Feature of Home Design in the Modern World.
+Also, see Fix missing path and delete a Veeam Backup Repository, and how to Install OpenSSL on Windows Computers.

 Live Captions in Chrome